USS Leopold: History

 Departing New York on 1 March on her second voyage, Leopold took her screening station – as part of CortDiv 22 – with the 27-ship convoy CU-16 bound for the British Isles.
 On 8 March, she reported an HF/DF intercept which indicated an enemy submarine on the route of the convoy.
 The route was consequently altered.
 On 9 March, while south of Iceland, she reported a radar contact at 19:50 at 8000 yd, which placed it 7 mi south of the convoy at 57°37′0″N 26°30′0″W. Assisted by the destroyer escort Joyce (Captained by Lt.
 Comdr.
 R. Wilcox, U.S. Coast Guard), Leopold was ordered to intercept.
 General Quarters was sounded and orders were issued to "fire on sight."
 A flare was released and gun crew strained to sight the submarine in the lighted area.
 The U-boat was almost submerged when spotted and the gun crews had to work blind.
 Leopold was struck by an acoustic torpedo fired from the German submarine U-255.
 Shortly after the torpedo strike, the crew of Leopold began to abandon ship as she broke in half.

 Joyce rescued 28 survivors at the close of the action; 171 others were lost through the explosion on board, drowning, and – most of all – cold water immersion.
 Leopold's bow remained afloat until early the next morning until sunk as a hazard to navigation by gunfire from Joyce 400 miles south of Iceland.

-The book

-In 2017 Lyons Press published Never to Return by Randall Peffer and Col. Robert Nersasian.
-Through the use of extensive interviews with survivors of Leopold, Joyce, and the German submarine U-255, the book tells the story of the battle and the struggles of the 28 men who survived.
-The book also resolves unanswered questions about why it took Joyce so long to begin rescuing the crew of Leopold from the icy water.
-Col. Nersasian's brother Sparky was one of the 28 survivors.